Heterogeneous Multi-Agent Proximal Policy Optimization for Power Distribution System Restoration: Introduction

 \section{Introduction}

 Modern power distribution systems face increasing exposure to environmental hazards, component aging, and cybersecurity threats, resulting in frequent service interruptions \cite{casey}.
 Distributed energy resources (DERs) such as photovoltaics, microturbines, and storage can accelerate local recovery \cite{rhodes}, yet their limited capacity and the voltage, thermal, and topological constraints of distribution feeders complicate safe and efficient restoration \cite{poudel}.
-Recent advancements in machine learning for critical infrastructure highlight the growing role of data-driven recovery, including a transformer–reinforcement learning framework for large-scale repair sequencing that enables faster and more resilient system restoration \cite{amani}.
-Machine learning has also advanced modeling in other safety-critical physical domains, including high-fidelity ground-motion prediction using ensemble techniques \cite{seismic}.
+Recent advancements in machine learning for critical infrastructure highlight the growing role of data-driven recovery, including transformer–reinforcement learning frameworks for large-scale repair sequencing \cite{amani} and ensemble techniques for high-fidelity ground-motion prediction \cite{seismic}.

-Conventional restoration is typically formulated as a mixed-integer nonlinear optimization problem \cite{pham,song,aravena}, which may provide optimal switching plans but requires accurate models and becomes computationally prohibitive for large or dynamically changing feeders \cite{liao}.
+Conventional restoration is typically formulated as a mixed-integer nonlinear optimization problem \cite{pham,song,aravena}, which may provide optimal switching plans but becomes computationally prohibitive for large or dynamically changing feeders \cite{liao}.
 Moreover, restoration is inherently sequential and stochastic, with each switching action altering future feasibility \cite{shi}.
 Reinforcement learning (RL) provides an alternative by learning control policies directly through interaction \cite{zhang}, supported by broader advances in deep and graph-based learning for power systems \cite{powerGNNreview}.
-Early RL efforts used single-agent controllers based on DQN \cite{igder} or actor–critic methods \cite{yang}, but these approaches suffered from biased value estimates \cite{yu}, inefficient exploration, and limited scalability in feeders with many controllable devices \cite{selim}.
+Early RL efforts used single-agent controllers based on DQN \cite{igder} or actor–critic methods \cite{yang}, but suffered from biased value estimates \cite{yu}, inefficient exploration, and limited scalability \cite{selim}.